HG baby

 Once the baby is born, many women want to forget what they have endured, but by forgetting, no progress can be made in education and research, which is why you want to increase awareness with your story.

-More research and education is needed and HER continues to work with USC on research but funding is extremely limited.
+More research and education is needed and HER continues to research but funding is extremely limited.

 What is HG?
 HG is hyperemesis gravidarum: a potentially life-threatening pregnancy disease that causes chronic malnutrition, dehydration, and debility due to severe nausea and vomiting, and may cause long-term health issues for mom/baby.